SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-02-no-masks-new-wave.md

 _WaPo_. <sup id="fn6a">[[6]](#fn6)</sup>  He quotes Tulane virologist Robert F. Garry as
 saying:

-> "We know it’s probably not quite as infectious as measles yet, but it’s creeping up
+> "We know it's probably not quite as infectious as measles yet, but it's creeping up
 > there, for sure."

 So the crude $R_0$ calculation above might be a crude estimate, but given that measles is around